MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adextensionidtoentityidassociation.md

 ---
-title: AdExtensionIdToEntityIdAssociation Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AdExtensionIdToEntityIdAssociation Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that associates an ad extension to a supported entity, for example ad group or campaign.
 ---
-# AdExtensionIdToEntityIdAssociation Data Object
+# AdExtensionIdToEntityIdAssociation Data Object - Campaign Management
 Defines an object that associates an ad extension to a supported entity, for example ad group or campaign.

 ## Syntax